speguero/powerpkg/README.md

 **One** script to perform **all** functions.

 The sole purpose of `powerpkg` is to enable maintainability when managing application deployments on the Windows platform.
-This allows an administrator to consolidate an unsustainable collection of unique scripts into one PowerShell script that processes instructions, or `task entries`, stored in an accompanying JSON or CSV file, forming a `package` and leaving the original codebase of said script intact and in a standardized fashion.
+This allows an administrator to consolidate an unsustainable collection of unique scripts into one PowerShell script.

+Modifying the script itself is not necessary, as it processes custom instructions, or `task entries`, in an accompanying JSON or CSV `package file`, leaving the original codebase of said script intact.

+However, `powerpkg` was purposely designed to process one package file per directory.
+For this reason, a package file should only fulfill one specific purpose, such as performing an installation, and remain accompanied by a replicated variant of the script inside a separate directory, forming a `package`.

+*Still not convinced?* Consider the following questions below:

+- Auditing application deployment procedures?
+Reviewing one script should alleviate stress.

+- Want to update the `powerpkg` script?
+Replicate it to all packages and voilà.

 ## How It Works